Offer In Compromise

 DEFINITION of ‘Offer In Compromise’

 A program offered by the IRS to taxpayers who are unable to pay their tax liability.
 Those who qualify are allowed to make an offer in compromise, which is an offer to pay a lesser amount than that which is owed.
-The offer in compromise program is intended to allow taxpayers with substantial back taxes to settle their tax liability and start over with a clean slate, so that they can remain current on their taxes in the future.
+This program is intended to allow taxpayers with substantial back taxes to settle their tax liability and start over with a clean slate, so that they can remain current on their taxes in the future.

 BREAKING DOWN ‘Offer In Compromise’